Is religion passing by?

 Having some idea of the old effect of religion on the development of humans, we can think about the effect of possible abolition of religion.
 Science being able to declare most of natural phenomena seems to be not enough to make 'believing in god' superfluous.

 There is more.
 As long as people believe that morals come from god, they do not grow up to autonomy.
 Mankind must understand that humans, like all species, have to serve the continuation of the human species.
 We ourselves our responsible for that.
 This understanding may be urgent.
-The world is not yet a stage of general peace and prosperity.
-Individuals still need comfort because of misery.

 The disappearance of religion needs continuation of scientific investigation, growing of prosperity in all regions of the world.
 And humans must dare to take up their own responsibility for their own behaviour.